masroor-ahmed/shopping-website/README.md

 ## Description

 This repository contains a simple shopping website built with HTML, CSS, JavaScript, Tailwind CSS, and PHP.
-It features product browsing, shopping cart functionality, and an integrated email system for notifications.
+It features product browsing, order managment dashboard for admin, Location wise sorted orders (from near to far) and an integrated email system for notifications.

 ## Installation

 1. Clone the repository.
 2. Set up a local server environment (e.g., XAMPP, WAMP).
-3. Import the provided SQL database.
-4. No separate database setup is required, as JSON files will serve as the database.
+3. No separate database setup is required, as JSON files will serve as the database.
-5. Start your local server and access the website.
+4. Start your local server and access the website.

 ## Usage

-1. Sign up or log in.
-2. Browse products and add to cart.
+1. Browse products and add to cart.
-3. Proceed to checkout.
+2. Proceed to checkout.
-4. Enter shipping/payment info.
+3. Enter shipping/payment info.
-5. Complete purchase and receive email confirmation.
+4. Complete purchase and receive email confirmation.

 ## Contributing